bigskysoftware/_hyperscript/www/features/on.md

   on click 11 and on
 ```

-You can then optionally listen to an even from another element using the `from <expr>` syntax, including the special
+You can then optionally listen to an event from another element using the `from <expr>` syntax, including the special
 value `elsewhere`, which will listen for the event from elsewhere in the DOM.
 (This is useful if you want "click-away to
 close" behavior.)